OUR INTERNATIONAL PROJECTS

 If today’s young people want to have a strong position on tomorrow’s job market then they will have to take control over their work, their career, their personal development and their lives.
 In short: to develop their soft skills and show some degree of young leadership in order to be able to continue to occupy their rightful place in the labour market.

-As Friesland College we want all our students to gain, at every level, insight into their qualities, knowledge on how to build up a professional network and dare to take control of their careers.
+As Friesland College we want all European students to gain, at every level, insight into their qualities, knowledge on how to build up a professional network and dare to take control of their careers.
 They need to know how to be agile and follow developments in their work and take advantage of the opportunities that arise.
 Our students are the future leaders of tomorrow and their young leaderships role is crucial in finding their position.
 In this project Friesland College collaborates with schools and organizations in Denmark, Spain, Romania, Malta and the Netherlands.